viraj89/ai-resources-and-tools/README.md

 ## How It Works

+### News Aggregation
 1. The script runs daily at 7 AM IST
 2. Fetches news from Google News RSS feeds using multiple AI-related keywords
 3. Processes and deduplicates the news items
 4. Prioritizes important updates using severity keywords
 5. Formats the content with proper markdown structure
 6. Updates the `blogs-and-news.md` file with the latest news

+### Resources Collection
-7. Maintains a growing, curated `master_resources.csv` file with AI tools and resources
+- Maintains a growing, curated `master_resources.csv` file with AI tools and resources
+- Each entry includes tool name, category, URL, description, and pricing information
+- Organized by categories like Text/Chat Assistants, Code/Developer Tools, Design/Image Generation, etc.

 ## Master Resources CSV